2023 Most Popular Nursing Bachelor's Degree Schools in South Dakota

 While working on their Bachelor's Degree, nursing majors at Presentation College accumulate an average of around $43,547 in student debt.

-A rank of #4 on this year’s list means Augustana University is a great place for nursing students working on their bachelor’s degree.
+The in-demand bachelor’s degree programs at Augustana University helped the school earn the #4 place on this year’s ranking of the most popular nursing schools in South Dakota.
 Augustana Sioux Falls is a small private not-for-profit school located in the medium-sized city of Sioux Falls.

 Of the 83 students majoring in nursing at Augustana Sioux Falls, 10% are male and 90% are female.